 In our previous article on nutrition trends, we explored trendy diets in 2018.
 On a related note, here’s what was popular in the food scene in last year and will likely be sticking around in the New Year.

 With the increasing awareness of diets such as veganism and flexitarianism even among regular gym bunnies, plant-based proteins came in as one of the most trendy foods of 2018 and probably even 2019.
 Even restaurants are starting to incorporate them.
-Popular items include tofu, tempeh, flaxseeds and cashew cheese into main dishes like pizza and curries.
+Popular items include tofu, tempeh, flaxseeds and cashew cheese into main dishes like pizza from my local pizzerias and curries.
 Chefs themselves have started infusing their food with popular vegetables and ingredients like quinoa and peanut butter, and have taken to redefining cuisines such as Indian and Mexcian that have historical roots in vegetarian diets to give them a modern twist.

 Not sure how to use plant proteins in your diet?
 Check out some tips and recipes using plant-based protein here, or head right to one of these top ten vegetarian and vegan restaurants in Singapore.
 Dive into this trend with an amazing recipe for high-protein Cashew Butter.

 Forget ketchup with too much sugar or conventional ice cream flavours like chocolate and vanilla.
 From condiments to marinades to cheese, homemade anything was hip in the culinary world in 2018 and will continue to be in 2019.
 The best part about it is that you don’t even need to leave your house to whip up something delicious.
 Restaurants are jumping onto the bandwagon as well.
 In-house ingredients not only bring out the flavours of their dishes, but they also tend to be tastier and more economical.

 One spoon of ketchup (alarmingly!) has as much sugar as one chocolate chip cookie.
 So how about trying to make some healthy ketchup right at home with this simple recipe?